JN646/Time-Calculator/README.md

-# TimeCalculator
+# Time Calculator
-Time Conversion Tool.
+Simple time conversion tool written in C#.
+This project is now archived.